-The LoCAL-Mali initiative is being implemented in line with the national implementation method, with the Environment and Sustainable Development Agency (AEDD) serving as the national institution responsible for administering the LoCAL programme in partnership with UNCDF.
+The LoCAL-Mali initiative is being implemented in line with the national implementation method, with the Environment and Sustainable Development Agency (AEDD) serving as the national institution responsible for administering the LoCAL programme in partnership with ANICT and UNCDF.

 Adaptation measures and investments